SeanWang0027/Linear-Table-Visualization/README.md

 Using vis.js to create the process of building, inserting, deleting and searching of Linear Tables in three table types.

 This is the Curriculum Design for Data Structure at Tongji University.

-The Design of CSS is based on the former students'.
-Thanks for helping me.